In this post I’m going to show you the most interesting Mauritius attractions that you should put into your bucket list.

 Easy to get to if you are on the east coast, close to the airport.

-I drove a fear bit to go there and I had a great fun.
+I drove a fair bit to go there and I had great fun.
 It is more of a local experience.
 I organised a day trip here in combination with a visit to the next attraction

 Ile aux Aigrettes

-Are you curious to see how was Mauritius when discovered in 1638 by the Dutch, how was the vegetation, what animals were there, how hard was to even walk in the island?
+Are you curious to see how was Mauritius when discovered in 1638 by the Dutch, how was the vegetation, what animals were there, and how hard was to even walk on the island?

 Visit Aigrettes Island to have the full experience.
-A two hours tour operated by the Park Rangers which will guide you through the local nature.
+A two-hour tour operated by the Park Rangers will guide you through the local nature.

-I really enjoyed the visit and it was my first time ever I saw such a big turtle, sure over 100kg!!
+I really enjoyed the visit and it was the first time ever I saw such a big turtle, sure over 100kg!!

 Not to be missed also because the full income is used to protect the island.